-The Baluch have been isolated for many years due to Iran's harsh climate, the difficulty of communicating in mountainous terrain, and their reputation as bandits.
+The Baluch have been isolated for many years due to Iran's harsh climate, the difficulty of communicating in mountainous terrain, and their former reputation as bandits.
 Since the governments of Iran, Afghanistan, and Pakistan all have a share in Baluchistan's welfare, they have begun building roads and developing agriculture programs.
 However, the Baluch have remained largely unaffected by these developmental changes.

 Since illiteracy among the Baluch is very high, Christian workers might find open doors into Iran as teachers.

 Ask the Lord to call those who are willing to go to Iran and share Christ with the Baluch.

 Pray that God will give missions agencies favor and strategies for reaching these Muslims.

 Ask God to open doors for Christian businessmen, teachers, and other tentmakers to share the Gospel with them.